 As part of how the distortion circuit works, the Dr Freakenstein has an impressive fixed-setting noise gate built in, creating dead silence between notes (which is very strange for a distortion).

-Also, being the Dr Freakenstein Fuzz, of course it has an assistant called Igor - which is a postage stamp-sized pressure pad that you tread on.
+IGOR Also, being the Dr Freakenstein Fuzz, of course it has an assistant called Igor - which is a small dual-sensitivity pressure pad that you tread on or work by hand.
 This plugs in via mini-jack to either tweak the OSC according to how hard you press, or to adjust the bias of the modulation range; on a fast modulation setting, this can give an effect reminiscent of a bubbling synth, sweeping down from high cutoff to low.
 Igor is like 'aftertouch' on a synth - but for guitarists.
-It's a new thing - tiny, cheap, light, and practically no moving parts.
+It's a new thing – tiny and light, and with practically no moving parts.
 One Igor comes with each Dr Freakenstein.

-The knifeswitch turns the power on - like plugging a lead into the input sockets of most other pedals.
+KNIFESWITCH The knifeswitch turns the power on - like plugging a lead into the input sockets of most other pedals.
 On throwing it, the orange control-illumination LEDs come on.
-The DrFF-2 has true bypass, and on pressing the 'On/Off' footswitch the input meter backlight comes on steadily, showing the fuzz is in circuit.
+When you step on the 'On/Off' footswitch the input meter backlight comes on steadily, showing the fuzz is in circuit.

 *Collossal wall-of-fuzz sound